abhanjac/blood_cell_image_segmentation/README.md

 In this work, we use a modified version of the U-Net for creating segmentation maps for each input image.
 The original U-Net architecture is too big; hence, the depth of all the layers are reduced to half the original size.
 The height and width of the layers are also modified to handle **224 x 224** images as shown in above figure.
 This figure can be compared with the figure in the [original paper](extra_files/Unet.pdf) to observe the difference in the structure.
 The other difference is that we have not used **valid** padding in the convolution layers as the original paper, we have used **same** padding instead for the ease of concatenation of the feature maps.
 Everything else in the model stays the same, and the final layer uses a softmax layer for every pixel of the output map.
-Basically every pixel of the output map is classified into one of the **10** classes in the datasset (as mentioned earlier) using softmax function.
-Softmax cross entropy loss is used for the loss function.
+Basically every pixel of the output map is classified into one of the **10** classes in the datasset (as mentioned earlier) using softmax function. **Softmax cross entropy loss** is used for the loss function and **Adam optimizer** was used for optimizing the loss.

 # Training with weights: